 Our customers count on us to provide safe, reliable water service.
 By continually upgrading our infrastructure, we plan to keep it that way.
 From source to tap and back to the source again, our team of professionals works hard to maintain and improve our facilities to keep them operating efficiently, meeting regulatory standards and delivering high quality water and wastewater service.
-In fact, we invested $373 million in 2021 alone to improve our water and wastewater treatment and pipeline systems across Pennsylvania - proof of your water bill at work.
+In fact, we invested $490 million in 2022 alone to improve our water and wastewater treatment and pipeline systems – proof of your water bill at work.

 Over the past five years, Pennsylvania American Water has funded more than $1.8 billion in capital construction with expenditures expected to range from $450 to $600 million annually over the next several years.
 This includes improvements to treatment plants, wells, tanks, pump stations, pipes, valves, fire hydrants and metering equipment to sustain current operations while supporting resiliency for the future.
 For example, we replaced more than 65 miles (345,244 feet) of aging water and sewer pipelines last year.

 Our engineering and operations teams work closely to identify problem areas and put plans into action to upgrade our systems and infrastructure.
 These projects benefit our customers through enhanced service reliability, water quality and fire protection.
 Improving system resiliency is also a major focus to help protect plants, underground systems, and other crucial infrastructure from extreme weather events, natural hazards and malevolent threats.

 Infrastructure upgrades not only serve as important investments in public health and safety.
 They also help support the economic health of the communities we serve.
 Economic impact studies show that for every $1 million invested in water infrastructure, upwards of 15 jobs are generated throughout the economy.
 This means that the $490 million invested by our company last year supported more than 7,000 jobs.

 The Ripple Effect of Water Investment to the Economy